-ALLEGED GAMBIAN DEATH SQUAD MEMBER TO STAND TRIAL FOR TORTURE AND CONSPIRACY TO COMMIT TORTURE IN DENVER, COLORADO
+ALLEGED GAMBIAN DEATH SQUAD MEMBER TO STAND TRIAL FOR TORTURE IN DENVER, COLORADO

-Denver (United States) and Banjul (The Gambia), August 26, 2024 - Michael Sang Correa, an alleged member of a Gambian death squad, is scheduled to stand trial for torture starting on September 16, 2024 in Denver.
+Michael Sang Correa, an alleged member of a Gambian death squad, is scheduled to stand trial for torture starting on April 7, 2025.
 This marks the first time a non-U.S. citizen will stand trial in a U.S. federal court for torture committed abroad.